 |Primary lesion ||Cutaneous ulcer (chancre) ||Papilloma, often ulcerative ||Mucosal papule, rarely seen ||Nonulcerating papule with satellites, pruritic |

 |Common location ||Genital, oral, anal ||Extremities ||Oral ||Extremities, face |

 |Secondary lesions ||Mucocutaneous lesions; condylomata lata ||Cutaneous papulosquamous lesions; condylomata lata, osteoperiostitis ||Mucocutaneous lesions (mucous patch, split papule, condylomata lata); osteoperiostitis ||Pintides, pigmented, pruritic |

 |Late complications ||Gummas, cardiovascular and central nervous system involvementa ||Destructive gummas of skin, bone, cartilage ||Destructive gummas of skin, bone, cartilage ||Nondestructive, dyschromic, achromic macules |

 In a World Health Organization (WHO)–sponsored mass eradication campaign from 1952 to 1969, more than 160 million people in Africa, Asia, and South America were examined for treponemal infections, and more than 50 million cases, contacts, and persons with latent infections were treated.
 This campaign reduced the prevalence of active yaws from >20% to <1% in many areas.
-In recent decades, lack of focused surveillance and diversion of resources have resulted in documented resurgence of these infections ...
+In recent decades, lack of focused surveillance and diversion of resources have resulted in documented resurgence of ...